Marika-0/hxtf/README.md

 A particular Test Run is defined for some user-defined HxTF Target (a Haxe target potentially with some specialization), and requires a _&lt;target&gt;.hxml_ and _&lt;target&gt;.script_ file.

-- The _&lt;target&gt;.hxml_ file includes compiler configuration for that Target and is nested within a hxml file created by HxTF.
+- The _&lt;target&gt;.hxml_ file includes compiler configuration for that Target and is nested within the _\_.hxml_ file created by HxTF.
 - The _&lt;target&gt;.script_ file is read and passed to the command line.
 It can include setup and tear-down information for the test, but should invoke the Test Run in some way.

 > The exit status of the Test Run is used by HxTF CLI to determine if the Test Run succeeded or failed.
 If the exit code of passing the _&lt;target&gt;.script_ file contents to the command line is not the same as the exit code of the Test Run, HxTF will not behave as expected.